-A. Sick leave will be charged in one-tenth (1/10) of an hour increments and may be used for the following reasons:

-- 1. A personal An employee's own mental or physical illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments.health condition. - 2.
+- A. Sick leave will be charged in one-tenth (1/10) of an hour increments and may be used for the following reasons: - 1.
+An employee's own mental or physical illness, injury or health condition. - 2.
 To accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition. - 3.
-Preventive care, such as a medical, dental or optical appointment and/or treatment. - 4.
-Care of a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury or health condition. - 5.
+Preventive care, such as a medical, dental or optical appointment and/or treatment.

+- 4. Care of a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury or health condition. - 5.
 Care for a family member who needs preventive medical care. - 6.
 Closure of the University, or the employee's child's school/place of care, by order of a public official for any health-related reasons. - 7.
-Care of family members as required by the Family Care Act, RCW 49.12.265 et seq., and WAC 296-130. - 8.
+Care of family members as required by the Family Care Act, RCW 49.12.265 et seq. - 8.
 A death of any relative that requires the employee's absence from work.
 Relatives are defined for this purpose as spouse, significant other, domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law and corresponding relatives of employee's spouse, significant other or domestic partner. - 9.
-Childcare emergencies after the employee has exhausted all of his or her their accrued compensatory time.
+Childcare emergencies after the employee has exhausted all of their accrued compensatory time. - 10.
+Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 19.13. - 11.
+Leave for Domestic Violence Leave as required by RCW 49.76. - B. For the purposes of this section, "family" member means any of the following: - 1.
+A child, including biological, adopted, or foster child, stepchild, or a child whom the employee stands in loco parentis, is a legal guardian, or is de facto parent, regardless of age or dependency status; - 2.
+A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or domestic partner, or a person who stood in loco parentis when the employee was a minor child; - 3.
+A spouse; - 4.
+A domestic partner, which includes those who are in registered domestic partnerships or in relationships composed of two (2) unmarried adults who are living together in a committed family relationship and have reciprocal duties to, and provide financial support for, one another; - 5.
+A grandparent; - 6.
+A grandchild;